Abinav37/Abinav37/README.md

 ### Projects

-- **COVID Vaccine Analysis**: Analyzed COVID-19 vaccination data using Python and various data analysis libraries like Pandas and Matplotlib.
-The project includes data cleaning, visualization, and insightful analysis reports.
-[GitHub Repository](https://github.com/Abinav37/DAC_Phase5)
+- ***Microcredit Loan Approval System***: Developing a microcredit application using AI to automate loan approvals for salaried individuals.
+The project uses a ReactJS frontend, Java Spring Boot for backend, and MySQL for the database.
+The system includes credit checks, customer validation, and loan approvals based on defined criteria
-- ***Currently Working in Sales Management Database***: Created a comprehensive sales management system using MySQL.
-The system includes functionalities for managing products, sales, customers, and generating sales reports.
-[GitHub Repository](https://github.com/yourusername/sales-management-database)
+- ***Sales Management Database***: Currently working on creating a comprehensive sales management system integrated with Hibernate.
+The system manages products, sales, and customers while generating sales reports for business insights[GitHub Repository](https://github.com/yourusername/sales-management-database)

 ## GitHub Stats